MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 ## 4. Zero-Knowledge Proofs: Practical Cryptographic Integrity

-Zero-knowledge proofs (ZKPs), conceptualized by Goldwasser, Micali, and Rackoff (1989), allow a "prover" to convince a "verifier" that a statement is true without revealing any secret inputs [11].
-Modern iterations, known as zk-SNARKs (Succinct Non-Interactive Arguments of Knowledge), possess attributes essential for financial infrastructure [11]:
+Zero-knowledge proofs (ZKPs), allow a "prover" to convince a "verifier" that a statement is true without revealing any secret inputs [11].
+Modern iterations, known as zk-SNARKs (Succinct Non-Interactive Arguments of Knowledge), possess attributes essential for financial infrastructure [13]:

 *Zero-Knowledge:* No private input, such as an order price or size, is exposed during verification.

 *Succinctness:* The proof is small (often $\approx 1$ KB) and can be verified near-instantaneously, regardless of the number of orders.

 *Knowledge Soundness:* It is computationally impossible for a prover to generate a valid proof for a false statement [13].